Plain English Breakdown

 Winsome Earle-Sears Portrait

-This law establishes a committee to arrange for a portrait of Lieutenant Governor Winsome Earle-Sears, which will be painted, framed, and placed in the Capitol.
+This law establishes a committee to arrange for a portrait of Lieutenant Governor Winsome Earle-Sears, which will be framed and placed in the Capitol.

 What This Bill Does

-- Establishes a committee with five members from the Senate to contract for a portrait of Lieutenant Governor Winsome Earle-Sears.
+- Establishes a five-member committee from the Senate to contract for a portrait of Lieutenant Governor Winsome Earle-Sears.

-- Requires this committee to arrange for the portrait to be painted, framed properly, and installed in the Capitol building.
+- The committee is responsible for having the portrait painted, framed, and installed in the Capitol building.

-- Authorizes the Clerk of the Senate to use money from the contingent fund of the Senate to pay for the portrait.
+- Authorizes the Senate Clerk to use money from the contingent fund of the Senate to pay for the portrait.

 Who It Names or Affects